HeyHo-Systems/booker/README.md

-# Rename-my-Invoices (v0.1)
+# Rename-my-Invoices (v0.2)

-A single-file Python utility that scans a folder of PDFs / image receipts, asks an OpenAI model for four bookkeeping fields, and renames each file to `YYYY.MM.DD_method_amount_usage.ext`.
+A Python utility that processes invoices and receipts (PDF/images), extracts key information using OCR and LLM, and organizes them into categorized folders with standardized names.

 ## 1. Install